When your engine starts to burn oil, it may be due to a variety of issues.

 Why is my car losing oil but no leak?

-If you notice that your vehicle is losing oil but there aren’t any visible smoke or leaks present, then it may mean that an internal leak has formed.
+If you notice that your vehicle is losing oil but there isn’t any visible smoke or leaks present, then it may mean that an internal leak has formed.

 There may also be faulty components and parts present in the engine.